ricksliu/ascii-art-converter/README.md

 ## Instructions

 1. Place videos in `input/`.
-Various settings can be changed in `src/config.json`.
+Various settings can be changed in `config.json`.

-2. Run `src/main.py`.
+2. Run `main.bat`.
 Converted videos will appear in `output/`.

 ## Demo Video